-2. Avoid all mention or discussion of the accident on social media.
+- Avoid all mentions or discussions of the accident on social media.
 Be very careful of what you post on social media as insurers may try and search for posts indicating you are less badly injured than you have claimed.

-3. Use reasonable quotes for repairs to your car or other damaged property as well as careful and reliable calculations if there are likely to be long term issues related to your injury, e.g. ongoing physical therapy, specialist equipment or transportation requirements.
-Insurers will more likely settle a claim that seems to be an honest reflection of the scale of the injury than one that has been overinflated.
+- Use reasonable quotes for repairs to your car or other damaged property as well as careful and reliable calculations if there are likely to be long-term issues related to your injury, e.g. ongoing physical therapy, specialist equipment, or transportation requirements.
+Insurers will more likely settle a claim that seems to be an honest reflection of the scale of the injury than one that has been over-inflated.

 Make sure you use an experienced truck accident attorney after a serious truck accident

 Talk to an experienced truck accident attorney at the Diaz Law Firm in Madison MS to discuss your chance of obtaining compensation.
-The Diaz Law Firm can be contacted at 601-607-3456 or toll free at 800-459-2222.
+Contact the Diaz Law Firm or call us at 601-607-3456 or toll-free at 800-459-2222.